Home video: Transition from disk-based viewing to a streaming culture

-One of movie streaming's largest impacts was on DVD, which has become less popular with the mass popularization of online streaming of media.
+One of streaming's largest impacts was on DVD, which has become less popular with the mass popularization of online streaming of media.
 Media streaming's popularization caused many DVD rental companies, such as Blockbuster, to go out of business.
 In July 2015, The New York Times published an article about Netflix's DVD-by-mail services.
 It stated that Netflix was continuing their DVD services with 5.3 million subscribers, which was a significant decrease from the previous year, but their streaming services had 65 million members.

 Netflix's primary business is its subscription-based streaming service, which offers online streaming of a library of films and television programs, including those produced in-house.
 As of April 2019, Netflix had over 148 million paid subscriptions worldwide, including 60 million in the United States, and over 154 million subscriptions total, including free trials.
 It is available worldwide except in mainland China (due to local restrictions), Syria, North Korea, and Crimea (due to U.S. sanctions).
 The company also has offices in India, the Netherlands, Brazil, Japan, and South Korea.
 Netflix is a member of the Motion Picture Association.
-Netflix began producing media itself in 2012.
-Since 2012, Netflix has taken more of an active role as producer and distributor for both film and television series.
+Netflix began producing media itself in 2012 and since then took more of an active role as producer and distributor for both films and television series.

+Following the launch of various streaming services during the early 2020s, in particular those operated by the major Hollywood studios, home video continued to decline.
+One of the most prominent examples of this effect was with Walt Disney Studios Home Entertainment which, following the launch of Disney+ in 2019 and its international expansion in the following years, began to discontinue physical distribution entirely in certain regions such as Latin America, Asia (excluding Japan), Australia, New Zealand, Portugal and Hungary, or to outsource its activities to other regional distributors (like Divisa Home Video for Spain, Eagle Pictures for Italy, Leonine Studios for Germany, and Sony Pictures Home Entertainment for North America).